ricktorzynski/lando-esteemed-opensocial/README.md

 # Open Social Local Dev Using Lando

-This repo is set up to be used in setting up a local dev environment using [Lando](https://lando.dev/).
+This repo can be used in setting up a local dev environment using [Lando](https://lando.dev/) for [Open Social](https://drupal.org/projects/social).

 ## Prerequisites